schadenfred/proscrypt-koans/README.md

 Humans have different mental models we use to make decisions.
 A fighter pilot in a dogfight has her pedals and her yoke and buttons and dials and her radio and gauges and instruments and also her training to put herself between the sun and any threat.
 A basketball player has her body, her knowledge of her teammates and her opponents, and her 3-point shooting skills.
 If you wear contacts, maybe you have a mental model that's different from mine, one that allowed you to think ahead and buy extra pairs of glasses and contacts, or to even to have told your optometrist to email you a copy of your prescription way back when, before you paid her, so that now you can find it by searching your email, and you can use it because you're a genius bitcoin investor with wads of delicious wealth and you can buy glasses made by twelve year olds in Phnom Penh and have them airmailed to you.
 But regular people don't always have tools or mental models to fight against crony capitalists in healthcare -- except maybe with their vote, or if they're wealthy enough, a well timed political donation.

-Lukcy for you, you aren't regular.
+Lucky for you, you aren't regular.

 You're elite.